There are 2 types of editing in medical transcription: verbatim and light.

 As dictated: Mrs. Jones came in today for a routine physical exam and upon palpation of the left breast a soft mass was found so she will be sent for a mammogram and she will follow up with me in 2 weeks.

-Light edited: Mrs. Jones came in today for a routine physical exam and upon palpation of the left breast a soft mass was found.
+Light editing: Mrs. Jones came in today for a routine physical exam and upon palpation of the left breast a soft mass was found.
 She will be sent for a mammogram and will follow up with me in 2 weeks.

 As dictated: During the exam the patient mentioned that he had been having headaches while reading, so patient was advised to try aspirin 325 mg b.i.d. to see if that would alleviate the headaches.
 He is to follow up in 2 weeks’ time.

-Light edited: During the exam the patient mentioned that he had been having headaches while reading.
+Light editing: During the exam the patient mentioned that he had been having headaches while reading.
 Patient was advised to try aspirin 325 mg b.i.d. to see if that would alleviate the headaches.
 He is to follow up in 2 weeks’ time.